 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates how often the STA periodically reports the collocated interference.
+This attribute indicates how often the STA periodically reports the collocated interference.
 The field is in units of 100 TUs.
 If the Report Period field is set to 0, then the reporting is not periodic, and a report is generated when the STA detects a change in the collocated interference.
 See 10.23.8 (Collocated interference reporting) for further details."

 ::= { dot11WNMColocInterfReportEntry 4 }